-Frontier Economics has previously advised the ESC on the WEC and the cost of complying with the LRET and the SRES for financial year 2019/20 and calendar year 2020.1 This draft report adopts
+Frontier Economics has previously advised the ESC on the WEC and the cost of complying with the LRET and the SRES for financial year 2019/20 and calendar year 2020.
+This final report adopts substantially the same approach for estimating WEC and the costs of complying with the LRET and the SRES for 2021 as we previously adopted for 2020.